 480 Barcode Numbers

-Our barcodes start with 07, which indicates they were originally issued by GS1 US.
+Our barcodes are supplied by the International Barcodes Network and begin with 06 or 07, which indicates they were originally created by GS1 US.
 Barcodes starting with 480 come directly from GS1 Philippines.
 This prefix code is simply a way to prevent the 70+ GS1 issuers around the world having to worry about duplicate numbers.
 Each GS1 branch will have its own prefix.

-The ONLY legal way to get numbers starting with 480 is to join GS1 Philippines – this means completing their membership forms, and paying a joining fee and membership fees – which can be VERY expensive.
+The ONLY legal way to get numbers starting with 480 is to join GS1 Philippines – this means completing their membership forms, and paying a joining fee and membership fees.
 GS1 only license the numbers to you, so you have to pay their recurring fees for the rest of your product’s life.
+Beware any reseller claiming they can issue 480 numbers.
+Only GS1 Philippines can issue these.

 Many people mistakenly believe that the first few digits of the barcode numbers show the country of origin of the product.
 However, the barcode number says NOTHING accurate about the country of origin of the product.
 The only thing that these first few digits show is the issuing GS1 branch.

-Products that come from the Philippines can have any valid barcode number on them.
+Products that come from the Philippines can have any valid retail barcode number on them.

 If you want to demonstrate that your product is made in the Philippines, then the best way to do this is to print “Made in the Philippines” or similar on the product.
 This is an advertising claim and must be provable if challenged.
 Some manufacturers also print “Made in the Philippines” directly above the barcode to help customers.